- Department of Economics

 The following students are Neubauer Fellows who are matriculated in the PhD Program in Economics and Public Policy.

-William Babis has a BS in Computer Science from Boston College ('16).
+William Babis has a B.S. in Computer Science from Boston College ('16).
 He has worked at NASA Ames as an earth science researcher followed by a few years in tech entrepreneurship.
 He's interested in computational approaches to environmental economics.
+Matriculated 2019-2020.

 Venkatesh Ramamoorthy has a Bachelor of Engineering from Anna University and a Master of Business Administration from the University of Delhi.
 He has worked as a Manager at Reserve Bank of India and a Researcher for the Centre for Analytical Finance Indian School of Business.
 His research includes Costs of Regulatory Intervention: Evidence using Forced Bank Mergers and Effect of Debt Waiver on Cost of Credit: Evidence from Unique Household Data.
 He is interested in studying Financial Inclusion, Household Finance, and Banking.
 Matriculated 2018-2019.